aroneklund/DTU-27626-cancer/README.md

         samtools index patient3_t.sorted.dedup.bam

 5. Step 5 - BaseRecalibrator - Part 1
 Recalibrate base qualities.
-Each base comes out of sequencer with certain quality call.
-These qualities are readjusted by BaseRecalibrator after [TO BE FINISHED]
+Each base in each sequence read comes out of sequencer with certain quality score.
+Depending on machine used for sequrencing these scores are subjected to various sources of systematic technical error.
+Base quality score recalibration (BQSR) works by applying machine learning to model these errors empirically and adjust the quality scores accordingly.
+Here is more information on [BSQR](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_bqsr_BaseRecalibrator.php) from authors of the software.

         ### Run Base Recalibrator 1 - parallelize by using -nct option
         java -Xmx10G -Xms1024M -XX:+UseParallelGC -XX:ParallelGCThreads=4 -jar $GATK \